blouyakis/emt_basic/module_3_test.md

 ### Q17 🟢
 **Front**
-You respond to assist police with anxious, tachycardic, angry 35-year-old “high as a kite.”
-Suspected substance?
+You respond to assist law enforcement with a 35-year-old male patient who, according to them, is "high as a kite."
+The patient is anxious, tachycardic, and angry.
+What condition do you suspect?
 · GHB · Marijuana · **Cocaine** · Alcohol

 **Back**